pixel-diagnose/pixel-diagnose/README.md

 docker run -d -p 5001:5001 mkstatistics/pixel-diagnose-demo
 ```

 ## How It Works
-Pixel Diagnose is a clinician's digital assistant.
-It allows radiologists to upload MRI images and receive a set of differential diagnosis options.
-Our tool leverages various MRI modalities, such as T1, T1 with contrast, T2, and Flair, to provide comprehensive insights.
+Pixel Diagnose is a clinician's digital assistant, leveraging a sophisticated architecture to enhance diagnostic accuracy.
+The process involves embedding query images, retrieving similar images from our database, and employing cosine similarity for precise matching.

 🧠 Features:
 - **Query Image Input**: Upload an MRI image and receive similar images from our database.